praatibhsurana/praatibhsurana/README.md

 ## Hey there!
 I'm Praatibh 👋

-- 🔭 I’m currently working on projects pertaining to price discovery and auction mechanisms.
+- 🔭 I’m currently working on projects pertaining to price discovery and auction mechanisms
-- 🌱 I’m currently learning about Decentralized Finance and Real World Assets.
+- 🌱 I’m currently learning about Decentralized Finance and Real World Assets
 - 🤔 I’m looking for help with Research in Web3 & Social tokenomics
 - 📫 How to reach me : Mail me at praatibhsurana@gmail.com or tweet me @pratDoesTech
 - ⚡ Fun fact : I own a youtube channel called "Cricket By JB".
 You've made it this far, might as well check my channel out and perhaps give me a follow!
 Click here :  https://www.youtube.com/@cricketbyjustbaatein 😄